what instrument measures wind speed

 Hot – Wire Anemometers

-Hot – wire anemometers use a heated wire.
-As the wind blows over it, the heat dissipates, and the wind speed affects the rate of heat loss.
-They are highly sensitive, ideal for measuring low speeds in research, like in wind tunnel experiments.
-However, they are delicate, easily damaged, and need frequent calibration.
+Hot-wire anemometers use a heated wire.
+Wind cools the wire, and the speed affects how fast it loses heat.
+They are very sensitive and good for measuring low speeds in research, like wind tunnels.
+But they are fragile, can break easily, and need regular calibration.

 Sonic Anemometers

-Other Methods For what instrument tool measures wind speed
+Other Methods For what instrument for measuring wind

 Doppler Lidar

-Doppler lidar uses the Doppler effect.
-It emits laser beams that bounce off particles in the air.
-The frequency shift of the reflected light indicates the wind speed.
-Researchers use it in weather studies and wind energy.
-It provides remote, high-resolution measurements over large areas.
-However, it is expensive and can be affected by low aerosol levels.
+Doppler lidar uses the Doppler effect by sending laser beams that bounce off air particles.
+The change in frequency of the returned light shows wind speed.
+It’s used in weather studies and wind energy, giving detailed, remote measurements over large areas.
+But it’s expensive and less effective when there are few particles in the air.

 Radar – based Wind Measurement

-Radar sends out electromagnetic waves.
-It measures the Doppler shift of the waves that bounce back from particles in the air, such as raindrops.
-Meteorologists and military personnel use it in weather forecasting and military applications, but they encounter issues in clear air and during heavy precipitation.
+Radar sends out electromagnetic waves and measures the Doppler shift from particles like raindrops.
+It’s used in weather forecasting and the military but has problems in clear air and heavy rain.

 Remote Sensing from Satellites